-- localFilePath (str) the path to the local file that will be uploaded to the job store. - jobStoreID (str or None) If specified the file will be associated with that job and when jobStore.delete(job) is called all files written with the given job.jobStoreID will be removed from the job store.
+- localFilePath (str) the path to the local file that will be uploaded to the job store. - jobStoreID (str) the id of a job, or None.
+If specified, the may be associated with that job in a job-store-specific way.
+This may influence the returned ID. - cleanup (bool) Whether to attempt to delete the file when the job whose jobStoreID was given as jobStoreID is deleted with jobStore.delete(job).
+If jobStoreID was not given, does nothing.

-- ConcurrentFileModificationException if the file was modified concurrently during an invocation of this method - NoSuchJobException if the job specified via jobStoreID does not exist writeFileStream(\\kwds)
+• ConcurrentFileModificationException - if the file was modified concurrently during an invocation of this method

+• NoSuchJobException - if the job specified via jobStoreID does not exist writeFileStream(\\kwds)